 Most people build their networks around others within their industry.
 Obviously, these connections are important.
 But if you don't expand your network into other relevant industries, you could miss out.
 Many professionals also limit their networking efforts to business occasions only, further missing on opportunities to connect.

-Try this instead: Attend conferences, workshops and networking events that focus on broader business topics — or on industries only related to yours.
-For example, if you attend a seminar on business ethics or social media etiquette, you might make several valuable contacts who can expand your consulting network outside your normal group.
-Also, make an effort to meet new contacts at social gatherings, and always carry business cards with you.
-The more people you know, the greater the probability at least one of them can hook you up with your ideal job.
+Tip: Attend conferences, workshops and networking events that focus on broader business topics.
+For example, if you attend a seminar on business ethics or social media etiquette, you might make several valuable contacts who can expand your network outside your normal group.
+Remember that a diverse network is a powerful network.

 4. Expecting immediate results

-Even people who participate in all the major industry Twitter chats and spend many weekends at workshops and conferences don't have guaranteed access to a boatload of job openings.
-In fact, those who are too eager to find work sometimes forget to focus on the relationship-building part of the networking process, the thing that really opens up the job market.
+Even people who participate in all the major industry Twitter chats and spend their weekends at workshops and conferences don't have guaranteed access to a boatload of job openings.
+In fact, those who are too eager to find work sometimes forget to focus on the relationship-building part of the networking process.

 5. Being too aggressive

-While it's important to communicate regularly with people in your network, some people reach out so often that they risk becoming a disruption.
-And those who become overbearing tend to get ignored or overlooked when job openings come up.
+While it's important to communicate regularly with members of your network, some people reach out so often that they become a disruption.
+And those who are overbearing tend to get ignored or overlooked when job openings come up.

-Try this instead: The golden rule of networking online: Don't be intrusive.
-An email or a LinkedIn InMail once every week or two is probably fine, but nobody wants to receive a reminder about your job search every single day.
-No matter how often you reach out, have something valuable to say in your emails: Offer an article of interest or a potential connection, for example.
+Tip:Never forget the golden rule of networking: Don't be intrusive.
+An email or a LinkedIn message once every couple weeks is probably fine, but nobody wants to receive a reminder about your job search every single day.
+No matter how often you reach out, have something valuable to say: Offer an article of interest or a potential connection, for example.

 6. Taking but not giving

-What happens when a professional arrives at a conference — or creates a LinkedIn profile — while thinking, “What am I going to get out of this?”
+What happens when a professional arrives at a conference — or logs onto LinkedIn — while thinking, “What am I going to get out of this?”
 Usually, not much.
-That's because most of the professionals at networking events or online conferences will be looking for opportunities, too.
-And if no one is giving, there won't be anything to take.

-Try this instead: Understand the karma of networking: It's all about being genuine and generous.
+Tip: Understand the karma of networking: It's all about being genuine and generous.
 As you connect with your peers, learn about their experiences and skills and the types of projects they're looking for.
-Then help others in your network by making connections or by setting them up with projects that don't suit you.
+Then help others in your network by making connections or by trying to set them up with opportunities that don't suit you.
 Your help and thoughtfulness will be appreciated, and your peers will be more likely to return those favors in the future.